gruffins/birch-android/README.md

 ```

 ### Debug
 When integrating the library, you may be curious to see the logger at work.
 By setting debug to true, Birch will log its operations.
 The default value is `false`.
-You should **NOT** set this to true in a production build otherwise you will not be able to set the flush period remotely.
+You should **NOT** set this to true in a production build.
 ```kotlin
 Birch.debug = true
 ```